mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 });
 ```

-Without going to far into how these Gulp tasks work, the basic idea is this.
+Without going too deep into how these Gulp tasks work, the gist is:

 1. A glob of files have "stuff" done to them using various plugins.
-2. These files are placed in a temporary folder excluded from Jekyll so they don't trigger builds during development.
+2. These files are placed in a temporary folder excluded from Jekyll so they don't trigger a full site rebuild during development.
-3. On production builds these temp files are moved and deployed alongside the files generated by Jekyll.
+3. Production builds move these temporary files and deploys them alongside the HTML files generated by Jekyll.

 ### Image Assets